kedoska/resty/README.md

 ### Key concept

+#### Specify Version and Resource
+The first operation is to define the REST resource, passing the **version** and the **resource name**.<br/>
+Both values are used to create the API endpoint, having the version as the root and the resource name as the second path.

 #### The Data Adapter
 Defines the data functions to mount the endpoints.<br/>
 The following functions can be defined into the data-adapter and passed as argument.